THE ENSEMBLE

 Phase 1 – Prototyping (2023)

 My first exposure to Unreal after transitioning from Unity.
 During this phase I sketched and prototyped the UI, beginning with phone/tablet-style interactions.
-I integrated Ultra Dynamic Sky with custom weather controls, experimented with procedural tools, and familiarized myself with the team’s pipeline (Google Drive chaos).
+I integrated Ultra Dynamic Sky and added custom weather controls on top of it, and familiarized myself with the team’s workflow.

 Older User Interface